faa5115/reconstruction/README.md

 $$\mu = conv(K, filter)$$

-This essentially treats any sampled coordinate in $$\mu$$ as a linear combination of neighboring indices in $$K$$.
+This essentially treats any sampled coordinate in $$\mu$$ as a linear combination of all Cartesian indices in $$K$$.
 In my implementation, I used the Kaisser-Bessell filter because Jeff Fessler's "Nonuniform Fast Fourier Transforms Using Min-Max Interpolation" showed that was the best possible solution.
 The convolution operator can be described as $$T$$, giving us the following:

 ***Forward Matrix NUFFT/Gridding Problem***

+$$\mu = T F[Im] $$

+or equivalently

-$$\mu = T F[Im] = T K $$
+$$\mu = T K $$

-This is an expensive problem to solve if $$T$$ is full rank.
+Personally, I find it easier to solve the second equality because I can take advantage of the Fast Fourier transform algorithm.
+Nonetheless, this is still an expensive problem to solve to solve if $$T$$ has a wide range.

 This can be approximated by bounding this filter function.
 Now approximating $$T$$ as a sparse matrix $$H$$.
+This then models each sampled index in $$\mu$$ as a linear combination of only neighboring Cartesian grid coordinates in $$K$$.